gmarty/blog/src/data/blog/software-gamepad.md

 The result is a nicely working touch optimised controller in HTML5.
 The finger can swipe from one key to another and the emulator reacts responsively.

-I don't think you could do simpler and according to my coworker, the brilliant [Chris Lord](https://twitter.com/cwiiis), if your DOM tree is simple you shouldn't get any performance penalty from using `document.elementFromPoint`.
+I don't think you could do simpler and according to my coworker, the brilliant [Chris](https://mastodon.social/@Cwiiis), if your DOM tree is simple you shouldn't get any performance penalty from using `document.elementFromPoint`.

 Happy gaming!